jwillmartin/encode-decode/README.md

-These scripts encode and decode SAE J2735 messages in JSON and XML to/from UPER-encoded Hex.
+These scripts encode and decode SAE J2735 messages in JSON to/from UPER-encoded Hex.
 The encoder accepts either single or double-quotes, seen below with examples.
 Developed using linux.
 Can also be used in Windows.

 ## Prerequisites: